Actinomycosis of various localizations. Actinomycosis - symptoms, routes of transmission and treatment Actinomycosis treatment drugs

 • Nervous (actinomycosis of the central nervous system).

-Actinomycosis is widespread everywhere, people and farm animals get sick with it.
-The causative agent of the disease is present in the environment, in the human microflora - in the mouth, on the tonsils, the gastrointestinal mucosa.
-There are internal and external ways infection.
-How different forms of actinomycosis look can be seen in the photos below.
+Actinomycosis is widespread and affects people and farm animals.
+The causative agent of the disease is present in the environment, in the human microflora - in the mouth, on the tonsils, and in the gastrointestinal mucosa.
+There are internal and external methods of infection.
+What they look like various shapes actinomycosis, can be seen in the photos below.

 Symptoms of actinomycosis

-From the moment the radiant fungi enter the body until the first symptoms appear, it can take several weeks or even years.
-At the initial stage, purple or cyanotic infiltrates of a spherical shape (seals resembling atheromas) are formed.
+From the moment radiant mushrooms enter the body until the first symptoms appear, several weeks or even years can pass.
+On initial stage purple or bluish spherical infiltrates are formed (seals resembling atheromas).
 They cause aesthetic discomfort, but do not worsen well-being.
 After some time, the seals soften and then open.
-Fistulas form inside the infiltrates, bloody pus is released from them.
-Sometimes grains are found inside the fistula yellow color - these are the accumulations of pathogenic fungi.
-Over time, necrosis develops, ulcers form at the site of the fistulas.
-Cough is also a characteristic symptom.
-At first it is dry, then it turns into moist with the release of phlegm, the smell of which is similar to the smell of earth.
-When going to chronic form lumps and fistulas appear on the chest, lower back and hips.
+Fistulas form inside the infiltrates, and bloody pus is released from them.
+Sometimes grains are found inside the fistulas yellow color– these are accumulations of pathogenic fungi.
+Over time, necrosis develops, and ulcers form at the site of the fistula.
+TO characteristic symptoms Cough can also be attributed.
+At first it is dry, then becomes wet with the release of sputum, the smell of which is similar to the smell of earth.
+When going to chronic form seals and fistulas appear on the chest, lower back and hips.
 If symptoms of actinomycosis appear, you should immediately consult a doctor and receive qualified treatment.

 Causes of actinomycosis

-The name of the causative agents of the disease indicates that they form colonies in the form of an accumulation of filaments with flask-shaped processes.
-When stained with hematoxylin-eosin, the clusters turn blue, and the rays turn pink.
-Thanks to this, under the microscope, the colonies acquire a very unusual appearance.
-Pathogenic fungi (actinomycetes) are present in normal human microflora, but in a calm state they do not pose a danger.
-They can be found in the oral cavity, on dental plaque during caries, on the tonsils, bronchi, in the stomach, rectum and anus.
-In nature, radiant mushrooms are present in soil, water, dry grass.
+The name of the pathogens suggests that they form colonies in the form of a cluster of threads with flask-shaped processes.
+When stained with hematoxylin-eosin, the clusters appear blue and the rays appear pink.
+Thanks to this, under a microscope, colonies take on a very unusual appearance.
+Pathogenic fungi (actinomycetes) are present in the normal human microflora, but in a calm state they do not pose a danger.
+They can be found in the oral cavity, on dental plaque during caries, on the tonsils, bronchi, stomach, rectum and anus.
+In nature, ray-shaped mushrooms are present in soil, water, and dry grass.
 Therefore, infection can be both exogenous (multiplication of fungi on the surface of the skin) and endogenous - the development of the disease from within the body.
-The most effective remedy fight against radiant mushrooms - antibacterial drugs...
+The most effective remedy fight against radiant mushrooms - antibacterial drugs.
 In many cases, the source of infection cannot be identified.
-Sometimes it is contact with a carrier of actinomycosis, sometimes it is an infection from the environment.
+Sometimes this is contact with a carrier of actinomycosis, sometimes it is an infection from the environment.

-There are a number of main ways of infection with actinomycosis:
+There are a number of main routes of infection by actinomycosis:

 • Contact (household).